Flightplan: Plot

 Landing in Newfoundland, the airliner is surrounded by FBI agents as the passengers exit the aircraft.
-Kyle confronts Rich, who angrily declares the ransom has been paid.
+Kyle confronts Captain Rich, who angrily declares the ransom has been paid.
 Realizing that Carson is the perpetrator, she quickly assumes the role of hijacker, commanding Carson to remain aboard and the crew to disembark.

 Once the plane's door closes, Kyle knocks Carson out with a fire extinguisher, handcuffs him to a rail, and takes the detonator from his pocket.
 He quickly regains consciousness, frees himself and pursues Kyle, who locks herself in the cockpit.
-She manages to draw Carson away by throwing a binder out a hatch door to the upper level as a ruse so she can escape.
+She draws Carson away by throwing a binder out a hatch door to the upper level as a ruse so she can escape.
 After an altercation with Kyle, a guilt-ridden Stephanie flees the airliner.

-Kyle finds the unconscious Julia but Carson arrives, revealing that he murdered David to smuggle the explosives inside his casket and gagged and dumped Julia into the food bin, believing that neither the passengers nor the crew would even notice.
+Kyle finds the unconscious Julia, but Carson arrives, revealing that he murdered David to smuggle the explosives inside his casket and gagged and dumped Julia into the food bin, believing that neither the passengers nor the crew would notice.
 Kyle escapes with Julia into the aircraft's non-combustible hold as Carson shoots at her.
 She detonates the explosives, killing him and damaging the landing gear, but she and Julia emerge unscathed as everyone realizes she had been telling the truth all along.

 The next morning, in the passenger waiting section of the airport, Captain Rich apologizes to a seated Kyle holding Julia in her arms as Stephanie is led away by FBI agents.
 One agent approaches to inform them that the Berlin mortuary director has also been arrested, adding that they are tracking down another accomplice who erased Julia's record from the flight manifest.

 Kyle silently redeems herself by carrying Julia through the crowd of passengers.
-As one of the Arabs assists Kyle in loading her luggage onto a waiting van, Julia awakens and sleepily asks "Are we there yet?" as they drive away.
+As one of the Arab passengers assists Kyle in loading her luggage onto a waiting van, Julia awakens and sleepily asks "Are we there yet?" as they drive away.